Last Updated on May 2, 2025 by shawnshealth

 Calisthenics involves bodyweight exercises that improve strength, flexibility, balance, and endurance.
 These exercises are particularly beneficial for seniors because they can be easily modified to suit different fitness levels and physical abilities.
 Additionally, calisthenics can be performed anywhere, making it a convenient and cost-effective way to stay fit.

-See more information on calisthenics exercises: Calisthenics Strength Training.
+See more information on calisthenics exercises with my article on: Calisthenics Strength Training.

 Benefits of Calisthenics for Seniors